GPT-5.2 ProBatch 2

 Examples:

-• Overlapping triplet code elimination via dipeptide statistics: if overlap, some adjacent amino-acid pairs cannot exist → check sequences → prune entire overlap family.
+• Overlapping triplet code elimination via dipeptide statistics: if overlap, some adjacent pairs cannot exist → check sequences → prune entire overlap family.

 • Nervous system argument: “exclusion is tremendously good”—show certain inhibitory/excitatory assignments are impossible because they jam.